tjays7/git-papers/journal.md

 # This is my supercool paper
-written by me
+written by me and John

 # Introduction

-This is a very important problem that I am working upon.
+This is a very important problem that I and John have been working upon.

 #References
 Smith, J (2020)